We’ve Seen New York’s White Flight Before

 Regardless of the result, pre-pandemic New York is as likely to come back as Sex and the City New York—or the Do the Right Thing, Taxi Driver, or Mad Men New Yorks before it.
 More than 19,000 people here have had their life cut short by the coronavirus, and a third of the city’s businesses may close.
 In the crannies of every borough, several memory-filled neighborhood staples are already gone.
 But New York isn’t dead—it’s as vital as ever, just changing, for a while or forever, like always.
 Perpetual shift is the only rhythm this city knows.

 In his wrenching post-9/11 essay, “The Way We Live Now: 11-11-01; Lost and Found,” Colson Whitehead wrote, “No matter how long you have been here, you are a New Yorker the first time you say, ‘That used to be Munsey’s’ or ‘That used to be the Tic Toc Lounge.’”
 He argues, “You are a New Yorker when what was there before is more real and solid than what is here now.”
 The city feels indeterminate this summer, but that has only heightened the appreciation of the constants that remain.
-The large playground at the Marcy Houses in Bedford-Stuyvesant, Brooklyn, is still home to an interplay of children’s laughter and 20-somethings’ music.
+The large playgrounds at the Marcy Houses in Bedford-Stuyvesant, Brooklyn, are still home to an interplay of children’s laughter and 20-somethings’ music.
 In Liberty Park, Queens—where my barber, at last, can give me a haircut—the old blue-collar white guys still nod to passersby as they mow their front yard.
 At Brooklyn Bridge Park, I saw how happy hour has moved outdoors, and I eavesdropped on picnic rendezvous between young couples and circles of friends.
 In Central Harlem, ’80s and ’90s R&B still thumps from the late afternoon to the late evening, vibrating in your chest.

 But the cold will come, the outdoor recreation will end, and the virus won’t be gone.
 What form of life arrives after that, no one knows.
 For now, residents linger outside for a while longer at dusk, soaking up as much of summer as possible.
 Inhaling what still feels like their city, as though they can make it through this winter if they absorb enough of what’s left.